 This dictionary of motorcycle terms is mostly specific to BMW and/or related to motorcycling in general.
 The list will never be finished or completely accurate.
 Each word or term can have volumes written about it.
-Send me your suggestions and I will save them.
-When I have several, I will use them as I see fit.
 Many of the definitions have links to something directly related.
-To learn more about many of these terms, just use Google.
+To learn more about many of these terms, use Google.
 Here is an American to British dictionary.

 What do the three letters BMW stand for?

 Second Rule; Keep two seconds between motorcycles when riding in formation.

 2-Stroke; A two-stroke engine is one with two strokes or movements up or down, per cycle.

 4-Stroke; A four-stroke engine is one with four strokes, or movements up or down, per cycle.

 Abrisz; Related to getting the maximum spark with a magneto ignition system.
 Also called the E-gap.